 Item Description Power Port For connecting the router to a power socket via the provided power adapter.
-Power On/Off Button Press this button to power on or off the router.
-Reset Button Press and hold the button until all LEDs turn on to reset the router to its factory default settings.
-WDC/W/: F: Dutton Press the button for 1 second, and immediately press the WPS button on your client to start the WPS process.
-WPS/Wi-Fi Button Press and hold the button for 5 seconds to turn on or off the wireless function of your router.
-Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
-Ethernet Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
-Antennas Used for wireless operation and data transmit.
+WAN Port For connecting to a DSL/Cable modem, or an Ethernet jack.
+LAN Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
+WDC/Doost Button Press the button for 1 second, and immediately press the WPS button on your client to start the WPS process.
+WPS/Reset Button Press and hold the button until all LEDs turn off to reset the router to its factory default settings Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.